 GUITAR | VOICE | MUSIC THEORY | COMPOSITION | IMPROVISATION

 Don't know the first thing about music?
 Don't worry, students of all ages and experience levels are welcome.
-We'll start from the ground up - learning basic posture, technique, and vocabulary that will have you playing songs in no time.
+We'll start from the ground up - learning basic posture, technique, and vocabulary that will have you making music in no time.
 It's as easy as Do - Re - Mi!

 Chords, Scales, Arpeggios

 Lessons focus on empowering you to develop healthy practice routines and to better understand how music works on an artistic, technical and theoretical level.
 Learn the principles of music theory as they relate to constructing chords, scales and arpeggios and rhythm.
 Incorporate aural skills/ear training exercises to enable what you hear inside to be expressed on any instrument/voice.
 Lessons will offer tools for performing in any style - solo or with a band - and will be guided in part by participant questions and interests.

 Adrian DiMatteo received his degree in Jazz Guitar Performance from the Eastman School of Music, was a grand finalist for Guitar Center’s “King of the Blues” competition in 2006, and has performed in over 20 countries.
 He recently developed Guitar Handbook, a chord learning app for aspiring guitarists.